0f3k1/Data-Breaches/chess.com.md

 <img width="948" height="492" alt="image" src="https://github.com/user-attachments/assets/fbc8b11e-819b-44b3-91cb-7f8dcb87a0f7" />

-To be quite honest, a lot of this information is already public information that can nroamlly be associated with a Chess.com profilke, such as Usernames, ratings, titles, user-provided profile information (location, phone number, email), and friends.
+To be quite honest, a lot of this information is already public information that can normally be associated with a Chess.com profile, such as Usernames, ratings, titles, user-provided profile information (location, phone number, email), and friends.

 However, the interesting thing is that we do not know exactly how every field in the leaked dataset was obtained.